 Don’t ever allow your concerns to be dismissed with “It’s just your hormones…….”.

-What are the main aspects relating to autoimmune disease that you will be exploring with students?
+What are the main aspects relating to autoimmune disease that you explore with students?

 - How different autoimmune diseases manifest in the body and how to recognise the diverse symptoms.